Xayw3/crud-next/README.md

 ![giphy (2)](https://user-images.githubusercontent.com/85979954/218255572-05a7dd65-89d6-404e-a343-d888de1b2cc5.gif)

-# Tasks:
+# Tasks

 ## Create CRUD app for processing user data.
-The page should have :
+The page should have

-1. A list of all users
+### A list of all users

--- Form for creating new users
+1. Form for creating new users
--- Possibility to edit existing users
+2. Possibility to edit existing users
--- Possibility to delete user as a button
+3. Possibility to delete user as a button

-2. User data
+### User data

--- name, email, password, age
+1. Name, email, password, age

-3. Database mysql
+2. Database mysql

 ## Getting Started